 Submachine Gun: when boarding other ships, Lampreys brandish their submachine guns, which inflict rank value 6 Piercing damage when firing a single shot, rank value 10 Piercing damage when firing a semi-auto burst, or rank value 20 Piercing damage during continuous fire.

 Boating: highly trained nautical operatives, Lampreys can handle any duties required of them on ships, though they usually drive those they're assigned to.
-Thus, they can typically operate most ships and submarines, receiving a +1 RS on ACTs called for while doing so.
+Thus, they can typically operate most ships and submarines, receiving a +1 RS on ACTIONs called for while doing so.

 Engineering: while its no longer their primary role, Lampreys are nonetheless trained in marine engineering.
-Thus, they should receive a +1 RS on any ACT roll intended to either create or destroy something in the water, whether it be a ship or a secret, undersea base.
+Thus, they should receive a +1 RS on any ACTION roll intended to either create or destroy something in the water, whether it be a ship or a secret, undersea base.

 Guns: like all Cobras, Lampreys are trained how to effectively discharge firearms.
 Whether wielding standard, semi-automatic, or fully automatic rifles or pistols, or even guns mounted on their Morays, Lampreys may do so as though their Coordination was +1 RS in value.